descargarbot/TiktokVideoScraper/README.md

 <br>

 <h2>run it</h2>
-set your tt video url in TikTokVideoScraper.kt, then make sure that gradlew have exec permissions
+set your tt video url in Main.kt, then make sure that gradlew have exec permissions
 <br><br>
 <url>
   <li> Linux & macOS </li><br>